It’s Monday morning, and that can only mean one thing – it’s time for your pipeline review.

 You can even have advanced intelligence on deals, such as email velocity (the #1 signal if your deal will close).

 Let objective input be your guide.
 Understand how deals are playing out so you can have meaningful discussions and more accurate forecasts than ever.

-Make these six changes in your pipeline reviews and you will see a major impact on your quota attainment.
+Make these six changes to your pipeline management strategy and you will see a major impact on your quota attainment.

 You’ll also improve your team’s learning culture and morale.
 Collaboration feels good and it’s incredibly effective.

 In a nutshell, it’s how you build a sales TEAM.

 Now it’s time for the fun part: closing deals.

 We’ve pulled together everything you need in our Closing Kit Master Class.
 It’s a crash-course in deal control, which is exactly how you increase your win rates.
 It includes deal-sealing tactics that give you control over the sales process.